chicagopython/bylaws/README.md

 A Board member can be removed by a majority vote of the other Board members.

+Board members will automatically be removed if they miss more than 50% of the board meetings during a term, unless there is a majority vote to the contrary.

 ## Vacancy Filling {#vacancy-filling}

 Any vacancy on the  Board shall be filled without undue delay by a majority